 THE BICI MISSION STATEMENT

-The America21 Project (formerly The Black Innovation and Competitiveness Initiative) is an open, collaborative and innovative platform that fosters solutions-based approaches to 21st century community economic development.
+The Black Innovation and Competitiveness Initiative is a national information platform that catalyzes and fosters collaborative solutions-based approaches to 21st century community economic development.
+Our platform seeks to:

 Supported by three essential pillars of innovation: